mtahaakhan/Intro-in-python/README.md

 ### PIAIC (Presidential Initiative for Artificial Intelligence & Computing)

-PIAIC is an Initiative from President of Pakistan Mr. Arif Alvi to make youth of Pakistan technically strong in world market.
+* PIAIC is an Initiative from President of Pakistan Mr. Arif Alvi to make youth of Pakistan technically strong in world market.

-I'm student of PIAIC Batch 3 Islamabad.
+* I'm student of PIAIC Batch 3 Islamabad.

-& here i upload what i learn and code at onsite class in Bahria University Islamabad Campus.
+* Here i upload what i learn and code at onsite class in Bahria University Islamabad Campus.